FAQchock full of all kinds of helpful info

 We have had travelers age 6-90 on our Peru tours.
 However, we often encourage families traveling with young children to book private departures so our most common travelers are age 20s-60s.
 We tend to get a wide variety of ages on most of our departures.

 No immunizations are currently required for visiting Peru.
 A yellow fever vaccination is recommended for travelers to the Peruvian Amazon.
-This vaccination, which is valid for 10 years, must be administered at least 10 days before your arrival in Peru.
+This vaccination must be administered at least 10 days before your arrival in Peru.
+WHO has determined that a yellow fever vaccination is valid indefinitely once you have had one shot.
 Travelers must bring along their International Certificate of Vaccination or Prophylaxis (ICVP) as proof of vaccination.
-However, those who are only visiting the highlands do not need this vaccination.
+However, those who are only visiting the Andean Mountains do not need this vaccination.
 Please note that some countries, such as Costa Rica, require a yellow fever vaccination if traveling directly from Peru.
 Please check with the Center for Disease Control for information for your onward travel from Peru.
 Hepatitis A and Typhoid are recommended on most of our Peru excursions.
 Malaria preventatives are also recommended on our Amazon journeys.
 For the most current information, please consult your doctor and/or check out the Center for Disease Control web-site at www.cdc.gov.

 When to Go